 The Effects of Airbag Deployment on Your Austin Car Accident Claim

 There appears to be sufficient evidence that airbags can reduce the risk of severe injuries in automobile accidents.
 Front airbags have saved more than 50,000 lives over a 30-year period.
-Because frontal airbags can reduce the risk of death and injury in an accident, the federal government requires frontal airbags as standard equipment in all passenger vehicles since 1998 and vans, SUVs, and passenger trucks since 1999.
+Because frontal airbags can reduce the risk of death and injury in an accident, the federal government has required frontal airbags as standard equipment in all passenger vehicles since 1998 and vans, SUVs, and passenger trucks since 1999.

 Airbag Deployment During a Car Accident in Austin, Texas